 Medical Waste Collection:

-- Since April of 2008, the Health Division in conjunction with the Department of Public Works has offered a free drop off service for Lexington residents concerned about the proper disposal of syringes, needles medicines and other related medical waste.
+- The Health Division collaborates with the Department of Public Works to offer Lexington residents a free service for drop-off of medical waste.

 - Collection events will take place in the parking lot behind the Town Office Building, 1625 Massachusetts Avenue.